top of page

 It is a procedure that frequently entails a contract between two businesses.
 Based on the market value, the selling business may rename the final product and sell it for a greater price.
 The finished product gives the impression that it was made by the vendor.

-Some marketing firms permit the producer to keep its logo as part of the brand.
-But the majority of them rename the item under their names.
+Some marketing firms permit the producer to keep its logo as part of the brand, but the majority of them rename the item under their name.
 These items are easily identifiable in stores because they bear a retailer's emblem, or "store brand," on them.

 One of the best things about white labeling is that one company may concentrate on a single area of production, like manufacturing.
 The rival brand might leverage its experience to advertise the same product concurrently with greater efficiency